tutumcloud/support-docs/feature-reference/service-links.md

 `web-1` | `A 172.16.0.5`
 `web-2` | `A 172.16.0.6`

-The recommended way for the `my-proxy` service to connect to the `my-web-app` service contaiers is by using these hostnames, as they can be updated at runtime.
+The recommended way for the `my-proxy` service to connect to the `my-web-app` service containers is by using these hostnames, as they will be updated at runtime if the IPs change.

 There's no need for `SRV` records, as all ports exposed in the server containers are reachable on those IPs without mapping.